mkiiim/icloudBotGPT/README.md

  - [ ] rudimentary auth / authorized chat participants
  - [ ] OS calendar and notes integration / automation
  - [ ] async / thread
+ - [x] ability to use other LLMs - Anthropic for now
+ - [ ] remove/refactor redundant methods (OpenAI vs Anthropic). make good for any LLM
  - [ ] use new OpenAI assistants
  - [ ] cleanup namespaces
  - [ ] optimize / migrate from imessage_reader (cleanup all those indices)

  ## Acknowledgements
  - [imessage_reader](https://github.com/niftycode/imessage_reader) for providing the library which underpins the method by which iMessage database is accessed.
 A fork of the repository and modifications were made to access some additional tables/fields.